llandsmeer/arbor-online/README.md

 ## Build instructions

-For if you want to port a new arbor version
+For if you want to port a new arbor version.
+The build process is very version dependent, you'll probably have to adapt it to new releases.

  1) Download and unpack a [pyodide release](https://github.com/pyodide/pyodide/releases), both the `xbuildenv-*.tar.bz2` and `pyodide-*.tar.bz2` files.
  2) Find out the emscripten version, eg. by running `make -f Makefile.envs .output_vars | grep PYODIDE_EMSCRIPTEN_VERSION` in `xbuildenv-*/pyodide-root`